taboritis/mpc-tickets/README.md

 * POST: Each user can STORE ticket (SupportMember extends User)
 * PUT: SupportMember and Ticker author can update Ticket
 * DELETE: Only admin can delete Ticket
+* POST: Each user can add note to ticket
+* POST: SupportMember only can add note to user

 ### Assumptions
 * Old tasks are defined as task where closet_at date is lesser than 30 days ago (number of days is defined in ``config/tickets.php``),